npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_renaming_categories.md

     {% include image.html file="EditCategory.png" alt="Editing a category" caption="Editing a category" %}
     {% include image.html file="EditMasterCategory.png" alt="Editing a master category" caption="Editing a master category" %}

-2. In the dialog box, type in the new name.
+2. In the dialog box, type the new name.
 3. Click **Done**.